Greater than 8 minutes, my friend!

 A PANDA, A PENGUIN AND A HUMMINGBIRD

-Until some years ago, the highest ranking content in the Google search results, were ghost web pages and articles, with no value for the reader.
+Until some years ago, the highest ranking content in the Google search results was ghost web pages and articles with no value for the reader.
 As a consequence, Google decided to introduce 3 algorithms, which changed the way we search information online: Panda, Penguin and Hummingbird.

 - Panda was released in 2011 and targets low quality content or so called content farms: websites that produce a high amount of irrelevant content, that ranks well by sheer volume and no quality.
 Panda penalizes these websites by sending them at the bottom of the search results.
 Something like page number… who cares?
 I don’t scroll all the way there.

 - Penguin was released in 2013 and targets black-hat SEO techniques, like manipulating links to get a better index in the Google search results.
 The techniques are: guest blogging, link badges or low-quality directories.
 With the Penguin in action, such techniques land websites, again, where no one ever scrolls.